Unveiling causal activity of complex networks

-We next performed simulations of the CBM using information extracted from the experimental data with TE and from applying the c-webs method, i.e., the activity transmission probabilities (synaptic weights), synaptic delays, and spontaneous events.
-Using a data set which contained $N=435$ neurons, the synaptic weights were adjusted by a factor $\kappa$ (to manipulate the Perron-Frobenius eigenvalue of the corresponding adjacency matrix) over the range $[0.20,1.40]$ in steps of $\Delta\kappa=0.05$ and performed simulations at each value of $\kappa$---the raw data had a Perron-Frobenius eigenvalue of $\kappa\approx0.31$.
-Instead of stochastically initiating activity cascades using a fixed value of the spontaneous activation probability $p_s$ (as in \cite{WilliamsGarcia2014}), we used the spontaneous events identified from the data to initiate activity; as a result, each node exhibited a vastly different number of spontaneous activations.
+We then performed simulations of the CBM using information extracted from the experimental data with TE and from applying the c-webs method, i.e., the activity transmission probabilities ({\it i.e.}, connection weights), connection delays, and spontaneous events.
+Using a data set which contained $N=435$ neurons, the connection weights were adjusted by a factor $\kappa$ (to manipulate the Perron-Frobenius eigenvalue of the corresponding adjacency matrix) over the range $[0.20,1.40]$ in steps of $\Delta\kappa=0.05$ and performed simulations at each value of $\kappa$---the raw data had a Perron-Frobenius eigenvalue of $\kappa\approx0.31$.
+Instead of stochastically initiating activity cascades using a fixed value of $p_s$ (as in \cite{WilliamsGarcia2014}), we used the spontaneous events identified from the data to initiate activity; as a result, each node exhibited a vastly different number of spontaneous activations.
 Refractory periods for each node were set to 1 time step and simulations were run over $3.6\times10^6$ time steps.
 The resulting avalanche (defined in 1 ms bins) and c-web size and duration probability distributions for simulations performed at $\kappa=0.80$ are plotted in fig. \ref{Fig4} using a logarithmic binning of $1.1$ (for a description of log-binning, refer to Appendix E of \cite{ChristensenMoloney2005}).